trewknowledge/GDPR/README.txt

 9. Audit Log sample.

 == Changelog ==

+= 1.0.2 =
+* Added new filters for access data so extensions can add more information.
+* Rebuilt the translation pot file and added translation comments.

 = 1.0.1 =
 * Fix issue on cookie preferences not saving and displaying php errors.